 Developing an invincible mindset means change.
 You can’t build something until you destroy an old building.
 It is the same with the invincible mindset.
 The moment for change happens when you crave more.
 Once you discover your new personality, you might feel dissatisfied.
 Activities you had fun with didn’t give you joy anymore.
 Conversations with friends bore you.
 Your work feels monotonous and underwhelmed.
 It means that you are at a turning point in your life.

 Since you have defined yourself, you see things more clearly.
 You understand where your priorities are.
 Therefore, things that aren’t on your priority list just seem unnecessary.
 At this point, anything can feel like a burden.
 From simple activities like playing video games or people like friends and family.
-It really depends on who you are.
+It depends on who you are.

 The moment for change is when you realize you have outgrown your friends.
 Looking for new like-minded people is always a huge obstacle for people.
 Because it means that you aren’t “loyal” to your current friends, but change your perspective on this.
 Would you kill someone for the sake of a friend?
 If yes, it means you have no desire for a better life.
 Your future should never depend on your friendship.
 If so, it isn’t a good one.
 At some point, you have to be egoistic.
 Even when you are the only one who wants to change.
 Move on, go alone.
 Because you can change yourself and not other people.
 Not everyone can be “saved”.

-#2 Your time is now – The invincible mindset 101
+#2 Your time is now – The Invincible Mindset 101

 Your strong desire for new opportunities should be the reason to change.
 Willing to change and improve your life is part of the invincible mindset.
-Therefore, don’t shy away to cut off dead wood.
+Therefore, don’t shy away from cutting off dead wood.
 Even though it looks merciless, it’s a necessity.
 Find your inner peace by asking: Why do I want to change?
 Is it because people like me told you so?
 Or are you fed up with your life?
 Repeating mistakes all over again.
 Disappointing beloved people.
 Feeling miserable whatever you do.
 Be willing to change!

 3. Change through habits

 The actual process of change is difficult.
 Just because you feel ready to change doesn’t mean guaranteed success.
 It takes a lot of self-discipline and willpower to do so.
 Here is the secret: no one ever reaches change with self-discipline and willpower alone.
-Because good habits, not discipline, leads to success.
+Because good habits, not discipline, lead to success.

-#3 Habits help better than discipline – The invincible mindset 101
+#3 Habits help better than discipline – The Invincible Mindset 101

 4. Kill your victim mentality